Keele Hall: New hall

-The hall was inherited by Ralph Sneyd (1793–1870) in 1829, following the death of his father.
+The hall was inherited by Ralph Sneyd in 1829, following the death of his father.
 By the mid-19th century the hall was in a derelict state.
 In 1851 the old house was demolished and replaced with the current Jacobethan design by architect Anthony Salvin, possibly to emulate the neighbouring estate at Crewe Hall.
 English architect William Eden Nesfield described Keele Hall as:

-The park was landscaped circa 1768–70 by William Emes, who added to or enlarged existing ponds and planted trees to conceal what remained working farms in the park.
+The park was landscaped around 1768–70 by William Emes, who added to or enlarged existing ponds and planted trees to conceal what remained working farms in the park.
 Its main natural feature is the wooded valley with ponds running south-east from Keele Hall to Springpool Wood at the park's southern extremity, abutting the M6 motorway.
 The pool in that wood was originally a hammer pond serving a forge.

 Grand Duke Michael Mikhailovich of Russia

-With the fortunes of the Sneyd Family in decline, the hall was let to Grand Duke Michael Mikhailovich of Russia, a son of Grand Duke Michael Nicolaievich of Russia and a grandson of Tsar Nicholas I of Russia, and his wife Countess Sophie von Merenberg, between 1900 and 1909.
-They had undertaken a morganatic marriage that meant they would spend the rest of their lives living in exile in England, France and Germany.
+With the fortunes of the Sneyd family in decline, the hall was let to Grand Duke Michael Mikhailovich of Russia, a son of Grand Duke Michael Nicolaievich of Russia and a grandson of Tsar Nicholas I of Russia, and his wife Countess Sophie von Merenberg, between 1900 and 1909.
+They had contracted a morganatic marriage that meant they would spend the rest of their lives living in exile in England, France and Germany.
 The couple entertained frequently at Keele Hall, and guests included Sophie's father Prince Nikolaus Wilhelm of Nassau, Prince Francis of Teck, Prince Pyotr Sviatopolk-Mirsky and Russian ambassador Count Alexander von Benckendorff.
 In 1901, Edward, Prince of Wales visited whilst visiting the Duke of Sutherland, whose residence was the nearby Trentham Hall.
 During the ten years the Grand Duke lived at Keele Hall, he took up the life of an English country gentleman.
 The couple were popular with the local population, regularly visiting the local school in Keele village.
 The town council of Newcastle-under-Lyme conferred on Michael the distinction of Lord High Steward of the borough in 1902.